Sentiment Analyzer

 How should I read the Sentiment Analyzer result?

 Read the label as the model prediction and the score as confidence for that prediction.
-A high score does not mean the model understands sarcasm, context, or intent.
+If positive is about 92% and negative is about 8%, the text probably reads positive, but the model still may miss sarcasm, context, or intent.

 What should I double-check before trusting the Sentiment Analyzer?